|

 be the most popular of the multi-unit housing properties because of their affordability,

-versatility, and ease of renting the second unit.
+versatility, and ease of renting the extra units.

 While popular with investors, they are also popular with owners who wish to live in one unit

-while renting out the other and with extended families
+while renting out the other units, and with extended families

 who may enjoy living in adjoining units.
 You may